texhex/SQLSimplePS/README.md

 ```

-This Connection String is then used to connect to the database, which assumes a local installed SQL Server Express Edition.
-Please change it to fit your environment.
+This connection string is used in all examples to connect to the database.
+It assumes a local installed SQL Server Express Edition; please change it to fit your environment.

 ```
 $connectionString="Server=.\SQLEXPRESS; Database=TestDB; Connect Timeout=15; Integrated Security=True; Application Name=SQLSimpleTest;"